-Whether you can’t get enough of his ever-flowing supply of music, dances and tweets or want nothing to do with any of it, it’s safe to say every hip-hop head feels some some kind of way about Bay Area rapper Lil B. The past year or so, B has—if nothing else—totally infatuated the rap community with his “based” style, a way of living that encompasses everything from his lifestyle of non-stop positivity to his off-the-top stream of consciousness lyrics.
-Many basketball fans learned his name during the ’10-11 season, when Kevin Durant said he couldn’t believe Lil B was relevant, and though the two claimed to have plans to go one-on-one on the court, an actual showdown never materialized.
-SLAM caught up with the Based God to talk about the KD situation, whether or not B can actually hoop, his video game obsession and much more.
+Whether you can’t get enough of Lil B’s ever-flowing supply of music, dancing and social media dominance or want nothing to do with any of it, it’s safe to say every hip-hop head feels some some kind of way about the polarizing Bay Area rapper these days.
+The past year or so, B has—if nothing else—totally infatuated the rap community with his “based” style, a way of living that encompasses everything from his lifestyle of non-stop positivity to his off-the-top stream of consciousness lyrics.
+Many NBA fans first learned of his name during the ’10-11 season, when Kevin Durant said he couldn’t believe Lil B was relevant, and though the two claimed to have plans to go one-on-one on the court, an actual showdown never materialized.
+SLAM caught up with the Based God to talk about the KD situation, whether or not B can actually hoop, his video game obsession and plenty more.

 SLAM: I saw a Nardwuar interview in which you said you won some basketball tournament.
 You have game?

 Lil B: Oh yeah.
 I won first place out there in Berkeley.
 It was a People’s Park tournament.
 I’ve always been quick with a jumpshot, I just have to work on my confidence.
 I have a good dribble, too.
 I can play defense.
 I just gotta work on my confidence.
 My thing is I wasn’t really a team leader on the court.
 I gave a lot of motivation, but I feel like when I play on the court, I feel more like a role player or a sixth man, but not off the bench.
 My size is a point guard size, but I have a jumpshot.
 But I have to A. get more confidence on the court and B. be more reliable.